-Saturn’s gravity exerts tidal forces on Enceladus, which cause heating and cooling of the tiny world.
+Saturn’s gravity exerts tidal forces on Enceladus, which causes the heating and cooling of the tiny world.
 Those forces are strongest at the poles.
 As liquid water solidifies into ice under the outer ice shell, it expands in volume, putting pressure on the ice until it cracks.

 Enceladus’ surface temperature is about negative 200 degrees Celsius, so if a crack formed in the ice, you would expect it to freeze shut pretty quickly.
 Yet the south polar fissures remain open, and in fact reach all the way to the liquid ocean below.